 If a doctor suspects psoriasis but is unsure, they may perform a skin biopsy to rule out other causes.
 The biopsy will involve taking a sample of affected skin and examining it under a microscope.

 Treatment depends on the severity of psoriasis.
 Some people can control their symptoms by avoiding triggers and using over-the-counter (OTC) corticosteroid creams.

 People with moderate or severe psoriasis may need medication to control their symptoms.
 A wide range of medications is available, including:

-- Biologics: These drugs use living cells to fight psoriasis.
+- Biologics: These drugs use living cells to target the specific part of the immune system that psoriasis involves.
 A doctor will usually give the medication by injection in their office.

 - Systemics: These oral or injectable drugs work throughout the body to reduce the severity of autoimmune reactions.

 - New targeted therapies: These drugs also reduce the severity of autoimmune responses but target specific cells.
 By doing this, they can reduce the risk of side effects.

 - lifestyle changes to avoid factors that could trigger a flare

 - light or phototherapy, which involves sitting under a sun lamp to speed up healing

 - alternative remedies, including acupuncture, relaxation techniques, and special diets